 Swelling and redness

 Pain is very often a consequence of inflammation.
 Inflammation causes swelling at the site it occurs.
-It also cause a redness and feels hot to the touch.
+It also causes a redness and feels hot to the touch.
 Inflammation is the reaction to injury or infection, so the chances that your pet might be experiencing pain in the case of swelling is very likely.

 Change in nature